MarcCruzs/NSFREU2022-Mobility-Scooter/README.md

 Raspberry Pi B was placed on the back part of the Mobility Scooter (Photo References of each one)\
 **NOTE: we referenced this in the data collection.
 As descriptions of files have an *A* or *B* in it.**

-Used 2 Action Cameras (bootleg "GoPros") and a phone camera attached to a gimble.
+Used 2 Action Cameras (bootleg "GoPros") and a phone camera attached to a gimbal.
 - One Action Camera is used on the side view.
 Using a clamp that is attached to a part of the arm rest (Image for reference).
 - The Helmet View Action Camera has a band that can be put on and angled in a way to see the drivers hands and steering wheel.
 - Phone Camera used as a front view.
-Attached to a gimble to get the phone camera to follow the body of the driver.
-(Individuals like leaning on one of the arm chairs or like to move side to side)
+Attached to a gimbal to get the phone camera to follow the body of the driver.
+(Individuals like leaning on one of the armchairs or like to move side to side)
   - A Gimble "is a pivoted support that permits rotation of an object about an axis" (Google)
     - Name of Gimble we used: **DJI OM5**
       - NOTE: Can use a different brand.
-Just referencing what gimble used
+Just referencing what gimbal used

 **Essential Camera would be the Helmet View where it shows the hands and the handle that allows a person to use to label the CSV files**